Storce/myterminal/README.md

 4. If setting up VSCode, don't forget to get the kanagawa theme too

 ### Attention
-Depending on the machine, I had to manually install the newest version of NeoVim, hence the extra export line in zshrc
+Depending on the machine, I had to manually install the newest version of NeoVim, hence the extra export line in zshrc.
+Also the better version of cat is called `bat` or `batcat` depending on the package repository.
+Make sure to check and change the alias in .zshrc when necessary.

 For lazygit config, you should copy it to `~/Library/Application\ Support/lazygit/config.yml` on MacOS and `~/.config/lazygit/config.yml` on Linux.